mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 # Final thoughts

-This expeience has shown me some of Upwork's warts.
-On one hand, they missed many red flags that I expect them to catch and did little to prevent continued abuse.
+This experience has shown me some of Upwork's warts.
+On the one hand, they missed many red flags that I expect them to catch and did little to prevent continued abuse.
 On the other hand, it does say something that this is the first time I've hired a fraudster in all my years hiring through Upwork.

 While I've never been in love with Upwork, my experience has been even worse on alternatives like Fiverr or Freelancer.com.
 I'll continue using Upwork, but this experience has given me another reason to be conservative about granting freelancers access to private data.